 - 1 package wonton wrappers

-- 1 8 ounce package cream cheese, softened and whipped
+- 8 ounces cream cheese, softened and whipped

 - First, let's prepare the sauce.
 Combine the following ingredients together in a small sauce pan and cook over medium heat: ketchup, vinegar, soy sauce, sugar, salt, black pepper, chili flakes, garlic powder, onion powder, and corn starch mixture.
 Whisk together until the sauce thickens.
 Reduce heat to a very low simmer and keep warm.